 The business turnaround plan needs to focus on a handful of major objectives that can be clearly and easily articulated and accomplished in a compressed or expedited time frame.
 Too many objectives or too long a time period are likely to lead to failure, or an inability to achieve adequate success.
 A company needing to implement a turnaround needs speed to value, and realistic, executable near term goals and objectives.

 Developing a business turnaround plan for your business may be one of the hardest things you ever do.
 But following the steps described here will provide you with a strong framework to support a successful outcome.
-If you’re looking for assistance to help you navigate through these unprecedented times, Harney Partners can help.
+If you’re looking for assistance to help you navigate through these unprecedented times, Harney Partners can help with our restructuring consulting.
 We are a national, corporate-advisory firm that provides independent, multi-disciplinary solutions for middle-market companies and their stakeholders to overcome financial and operational challenges, serving a wide array of industries.
-For more information, contact us at firstname.lastname@example.org, or call any of our offices.
+For more information, contact us at email@example.com, or call any of our offices.